-1 Inert gas generator systems\ shall be designed, constructed and tested to the satisfaction of the Administration.
-They shall be designed and operated so as to render and maintain the atmosphere of cargo tanks\\ non-flammable at all times when such tanks are used for the carriage of petroleum products as defined above.
+1 Inert gas generator systems shall be designed, constructed and tested to the satisfaction of the Administration.
+They shall be designed and operated so as to render and maintain the atmosphere of cargo tanks non-flammable at all times except when such tanks are required to be maintained empty and gas-free.
+Inert gas systems supplied by one or more oil-fired inert gas generators may be accepted.
+An Administration may accept systems using inert gas from other sources provided that an equivalent standard of safety is achieved.

-\ &quot;Inert gas generator system" means the machinery dedicated to the production and supply of inert gas and includes the air blowers, combustion chambers, oil fuel pumps and burners, gas coolers/scrubbers and automatic combustion control and supervisory equipment, e.g. flame failure devices.
+^{ &}quot;Inert gas generator system" means the machinery dedicated to the production and supply of inert gas and includes the air blowers, combustion chambers, oil fuel pumps and burners, gas coolers/scrubbers and automatic combustion control and supervisory equipment, e.g. flame failure devices.

-\\ Throughout this Regulation the term "cargo tank" includes also "slop tanks containing oil residues".
+^{} Throughout this Regulation the term "cargo tank" includes also "slop tanks containing oil residues".